by Neil Anderson

 Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you

-The second step in resolving past conflicts is to forgive those who have offended you.
+in resolving past conflicts is to forgive those who have offended you.
 After encouraging Cindy, a rape victim, to deal with the emotional trauma of her rape, I said, "Cindy, you also need to forgive the man who raped you."
 Cindy's response was typical of many believers who have suffered physical, sexual or emotional pain at the hands of others: "Why should I forgive him?
 You don't know how badly he hurt me!"

 "He's still hurting you, Cindy," I responded.
 "Forgiveness is how you stop the pain.
 You don't forgive him for his sake; you do it for your sake."